apache/cordova-docs/docs/en/edge/cordova/geolocation/parameters/geolocation.options.md

 -------

 - __enableHighAccuracy__: Provides a hint that the application needs the best possible results.
 By default, the device attempts to retrieve a `Position` using network-based methods.
 Setting this property to `true` tells the framework to use more accurate methods, such as satellite positioning. _(Boolean)_
 - __timeout__: The maximum length of time (milliseconds) that is allowed to pass from the call to `geolocation.getCurrentPosition` or `geolocation.watchPosition` until the corresponding `geolocationSuccess` callback is invoked.
-If the `geolocationSuccess` callback is not invoked within this time, the `geolocationError` callback is invoked with a `PositionError.TIMEOUT` error code.
+If the `geolocationSuccess` callback is not invoked within this time, the `geolocationError` callback is passed a `PositionError.TIMEOUT` error code.
 (Note that when used in conjunction with `geolocation.watchPosition`, the `geolocationError` callback could be called on an interval every `timeout` milliseconds!) _(Number)_
 - __maximumAge__: Accept a cached position whose age is no greater than the specified time in milliseconds. _(Number)_

 Android Quirks